(TA Racket Theory is the fifth of six theories comprising the body of TA Theory)

 Racketing

-While racket is an inauthentic feeling, racketing is an activity in which people engage unawarely with the intent of manipulating others, and with the objective of drawing their attention, engaging with them in game, or for extracting strokes.
-The racketing activity draws adverse attention of others.
-The spectator/s stroke the person in hurting, painful or critical ways.
-The person thus obtains his yield of racket feelings.
+While racket is an inauthentic feeling, racketing is an activity in which people engage in unawarely, with the intent of manipulating others, and with the objective of drawing their attention, engaging with them in game, or for extracting strokes.
+The racketing activity draws the adverse attention of others.
+The person generates an yield of hurt, pain, shame, guilt, insult, anger, injury feelings, as racket feelings.

 Racketeering